kevinlastra/Back-Front-ESP32/README.md

 ![title](Schema_ioc.png)
 ## WEB
-We have developed an HTML WEB page using php to manage the server side.
+We developed an HTML WEB page using php to manage the server side.
 We also added a part written in javascript to manage the client side.
 This web page is written in the index.php file (index.php) at the root of the folder ("/var/www/SESIBG.com/public_html") that we have designated in the apache2 server configuration.

 In the index.php file we defined 3 checkboxes and a text zone with a button, allowing to control the led, to read the value of the button, the photo-diode and to write on the LCD screen.